 We recognise that clients need lawyers with expertise in the complex, procedural and legal matrix connected to planning.
-Simcocks is experienced in presenting both written and oral submissions to those who make decisions, whether that is the Planning Inspector, a Minister or the High Court.
+Simcocks is experienced in presenting both written and oral submissions to those who make decisions, whether that is the Planning Inspector, a Minister or the Isle of Man High Court.

 Simcocks has represented all of the various parties involved in property transactions including sellers, buyers, developers, investors, lenders, borrowers, landowners, landlords, tenants and local authorities to find practical and commercial solutions to their needs.
 Furthermore, the Commercial Property department is ranked in the top tier of law firms by the independent, legal research directory, The Legal 500.

 Simcocks works in conjunction with clients and appropriate experts and professionals to identify the best strategy and response to an issue.
 This includes dealing with challenges to a planning application, pursuing an application and responding or initiating the Appeal/Review process and making a challenge before the Courts by way of Petition of Doleance, often referred to as Judicial Review.

 Simcocks’ expertise gained at all levels and in all fields of the work we undertake is a common shared resource, which results in a strong collegiate approach to problem solving and the creation of the best tactical strategies for your business.